AnimeThemes/animethemes-web/README.md

 ; The URL to the AnimeThemes API which will be used on the server.
 ANIMETHEMES_API_URL=http://localhost

-; If specified, this API key will be used to make requests to the AnimeThemes API.
-; This is used to by-pass rate limiting.
-ANIMETHEMES_API_KEY=...

 ; Set to any truthy value to activate minimal build mode.
 ; In minimal build mode, only a small subset of pages get prerendered at build time.
 MINIMAL_BUILD=true